 Strawberry Field and the original Victorian house were gifted to The Salvation Army in 1934.
 In 1936 it was opened as a children’s home for girls later accepting boys.
 From then on, for nearly 70 years, it gave some of Liverpool’s most vulnerable children a refuge from turmoil and unhappiness – a safe, calm and spiritual home.

 Much like The Cavern Club, Penny Lane, The Grapes and The Beatles Story, Strawberry Field is a jewel in Liverpool’s Beatles’ crown.
 However, in spite of the hundreds of thousands of tourists that come to Liverpool each year, this important part of local history has been never been open to the public.
-Now the famous red gates will open again not only to the public for the first time, but open up new opportunities for young people with learning disabilities.
+Now the famous red gates are open to the public for the very first time.

-Remaining true to the tradition of giving young people every best chance to succeed in life, Strawberry Field is perpetuating this legacy of care and support through a new training hub.
+Remaining true to the tradition of giving young people every best chance to succeed in life, Strawberry Field is perpetuating this legacy of care and support through a new training hub for young people with learning difficulties and other barriers to employment.
 With a visitor exhibition exploring the site’s history and links to John Lennon, a café as well as gardens for spiritual reflection, the Strawberry Field site weaves together educational, cultural, heritage and spiritual elements in one site to continue inspiring future generations to come.

 With every visit, or donation, to this legendary site you will be helping to continue the legacy of supporting young people at Strawberry Field, this time by helping young people with learning difficulties overcome the barriers they face in gaining meaninful employment.